 Nathan Peterman and his parents were among the first who volunteered to share some thoughts about the quarterback's life with our readership.

 Read below to see what the Peterman family had to say after Bartram Trail (Fla.)
-High School beat Stanton 64-7 last week.
-Peterman completed 9 of 10 passes for 140 yards and four touchdowns (1, 8, 35, 11) — all to different players.
-Coach Darrell Sutherland's Bears (7-0) head to St. Augustine on Friday night.
+High School beat Pedro Menendez 35-14 last week.
+Peterman completed 15 of 27 passes for 188 yards and two touchdowns.
+The 6-foot-2, 205-pounder also ran in a score.
+Coach Darrell Sutherland's Bears (3-0) host Englewood on Friday night.

 Coach Hinshaw was at the game this past Friday night.
 Tennessee played Florida on Saturday and I imagine a few Florida recruits got some good attention from all the Vol coaches this weekend.
 We were all excited to talk to the QB coach.
 He's full of positive energy and enthusiasm for the game and for Nate.
 We were disappointed with the Vol loss Saturday, but know they'll be stronger because of it!

 Bartram started out with their usual fire and focus this week, moving quickly to a 21-6 score by mid-second quarter.
 The first play from scrimmage looked like something off an NFL highlight reel, as Nate threw a 40-yard pass down the sidelines to hit Jared Crump in full stride and he raced the rest of the 23 yards into the end zone.
 It was an electric way to start the game!